-- Pedestrian Safety Restriping crosswalks and consideration of adding electronic warning signs - Request for a Comprehensive Study Rt.
-301 (Crain Hwy) to Rt.
-488 (La Plata Rd.); - Request for review of safety upgrades to the intersection with Hickory Lane - Storm water structure deterioration and related road conditions - Left turn signal to Garrett Avenue (hospital and library entrances) - Tweak the timing of Garrett Avenue and La Plata Road/488 Light (try to sync).
+- Request for a Comprehensive Study from US 301 (Crain Hwy) to Rt.
+488 (La Plata Rd.) - Request for review of safety upgrades to the intersection with Hickory Lane - Stormwater structure deterioration and related road conditions - Left turn signal to Garrett Avenue (hospital and library entrances) - Synchronize the traffic signal timing of Garrett Avenue and La Plata Road/488